 Hypertension is the medical term for high blood pressure, which is a common problem in people, and also now recognised as a common condition in older cats.

 Feline hypertension is commonly found as a complication of other underlying medical conditions (so-called ‘secondary hypertension'), although primary hypertension (hypertension without any underlying disease) may also be seen in cats.
 In contrast to people, where primary hypertension (also called essential hypertension) is most common, secondary hypertension is more common in cats.
-The most common cause of secondary hypertension in cats is chronic kidney disease but other disease can also predispose to its development and there is a relationship between hypertension and hyperthyroidism (overactive thyroid gland) in cats too.
+The most common cause of secondary hypertension in cats is chronic kidney disease but other diseases can also predispose its development and there is a relationship between hypertension and hyperthyroidism (overactive thyroid gland) in cats too.

 Effects of hypertension

 Hypertension is damaging to the body.
 The effects are most serious in certain vulnerable organs: